scottfr/SystemsBook/Learning/learning.md

 The interactive learning experience you're about to undertake is about figuring out where you want to get to and developing skills to improve your likelihood of getting there.
 Please open the following model and walk through it to get a sense of the adventure to follow.

+    Add note in first model about closing the model to return to the app.

+    A feedback loop involves four distinct stages.
+First comes the data: A behavior must be measured, captured, and stored.
+This is the evidence stage.
+Second, the information must be relayed to the individual, not in the raw-data form in which it was captured but in a context that makes it emotionally resonant.
+This is the relevance stage.
+But even compelling information is useless if we don’t know what to make of it, so we need a third stage: consequence.
+The information must illuminate one or more paths ahead.
+And finally, the fourth stage: action.
+There must be a clear moment when the individual can recalibrate a behavior, make a choice, and act.
+Then that action is measured, and the feedback loop can run once more, every action stimulating new behaviors that inch us closer to our goals.

 # Model

 {"title": "Where have all the trees gone?", "description": "Is the forest you care about sustainable with current practices?", "load": "http://insightmaker.com/insight/8889"}